 - Choking hazards

 Closely watch activities that involve potential choking hazards.
 Small pieces, gift wrap and other objects should never be left around unsupervised.
 Some pets simply don’t know the difference between food and small pieces of other materials.
-Put dreidels and toys away after use, and same goes for wrapping paper, ribbons and bows.
+Put small objects away after use, and same goes for wrapping paper, ribbons and bows.

 Limit human foods and other treats to 10 percent or less of your pet’s diet.
-Animals shouldn’t have large amounts of fattening foods like dairy, donuts and fried latkes.
-They can, however, have portions of protein, such as lean cuts of ham and turkey, and plain veggies.
+Animals shouldn’t have large amounts of fattening foods like dairy, donuts, fried latkes and fattening cuts of meat.
+They can, however, have portions of lean protein and plain veggies.
 Keep in mind that chocolate, raisins and grapes are toxic and potentially fatal for pets.
 You also can’t feed your pets alliums aka: onions, scallions, garlic and leeks.

-It’s probably best to keeps cats indoors during the frigid winter months, particularly at night.
+It’s probably best to keeps cats indoors during the frigid winter nights and exceptionally hot summer days.
 As for dogs, certain breeds are more disposed to bouts of intense chill.
 Some short-haired breeds, like Chihuahuas, might benefit from winter attire.
 Keep shivering paws at bay with sweaters, coats, hats and booties when they go outside.
+Conversely, keep pets cool in the summer with access to cool water and shade.

 The holidays frequently come with many beautiful plants.
 Unfortunately, holly, poinsettias and various ivies are either poisonous to pets or can cause an upset stomach.
 If your pet suddenly starts vomiting or has bouts of diarrhea, first see if they got their paws on human food.
 If not, holiday plants may be the culprit.